adriano-grimolizzi/carbon-formik/README.md

 # Carbon Formik

-This project was created to understand the interaction between Carbon and Formik.
+This project was created to have a working local project tounderstand the interaction between Carbon and Formik.
 It was taken from [this sandbox](https://codesandbox.io/s/carbon-quickstart-xi5jc).
 The exception being that I added "node-sass": "^4.0.0" in the package.json.